-The Integration Scheme sets out the process for determining the value of the resources used in Large Hospitals, to be Set-Aside by NHS Tayside and made available to the IJB.
-The value of the Large Hospital Set-Aside expenditure reported in 2017/18 was £11.793m.
-The total expenditure in 2018/19 of £14.346m is based on the most recently available activity levels for hospital inpatient and day case activity as provided by NHS Services Scotland's Information Services Division and direct cost information provided by NHS Tayside.
-This is a transitional arrangement for 2018/19 agreed locally between NHS Tayside and the three Tayside Integration Joint Boards and with the Scottish Government.
+The value of the Large Hospital Set Aside expenditure reported within the total Integration Joint Board expenditure of £14.346M is based on the most recently available activity levels for hospital inpatient and day case activity as provided by NHS Services Scotland's Information Services Division and direct cost information provided by NHS Tayside.
+This is a transitional arrangement for 2018/19 agreed locally between NHS Tayside and the three Tayside

+Integration Joint Boards and with the Scottish Government.
 Work is progressing at a national and local level to refine the methodology for calculating and planning the value of this in the future.